marmadukeandbob05/SITE/testpage.md

 ---
 layout: page
-title: New Page
+title: Test Page
-permalink: /New_Page/
+permalink: /testpage/
 ---

 This is a test page.